Toolbank (Widnes) Interfloor fulfilment centre

 CSL have worked with Toolbank at 5 of their units over the last 10 years.

-Under Toolbank’s expansion programme it was decided they needed to increase the size of their existing operation in the North West as well as centralise the regions depot, which has resulted in the building of a new 34,000 sq ft site in Widnes.
+Under Toolbank’s expansion programme it was decided they needed to increase the size of their existing operation in the North West as well as centralise the regions depot, which has resulted in the building of a new 34,000 sq ft warehouse in Widnes.

 The site was to feature a bulk store area and a multi floor pick and store area.
 The system needed to deal with a wide range of order sizes ranging from single totes up to multiple tote orders, along with separating work streams for B2C packing.